 Changing your diet

-your doctor may want you to temporarily limit the amount of protein you eat.
+You may need to limit the amount of salt or protein you eat.

 Avoiding harmful medicines

 Some medicines should be used carefully or not taken by people who have cirrhosis.
 For example, acetaminophen (such as Tylenol) can speed up liver damage.
 Aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs)-for example, ibuprofen (such as Motrin or Advil) and naproxen (Aleve)-increase the risk of variceal bleeding if you have enlarged veins (varices) in the digestive tract.
 NSAIDs can also raise your risk for ascites.
 Talk to your doctor or pharmacist about what medicines are safe for you.

 Certain prescription medicines used to treat other conditions may be harmful if you have cirrhosis.
 Make sure your doctor knows all the medicines (including all nonprescription medicines, vitamins, herbs, and supplements) that you are taking.